Flexibility to suit you—get support wherever you are!

 I've got well over a decade's experience in making phone and online sessions as connecting and as effective as meeting with me in person.
 Timely support minus travel stress equals several big plus for many people!
 It can make it much easier for our teamwork to fit within the context of your life very flexibly – in when, where and how we collaborate.

-By phone and online (current availability Mon - Fri)
+By phone and online (current autumn/winter availability: Mon - Fri daytime and evenings)

-You can have sessions by phone or online at very flexible times, from 9.00am.
+You can have sessions by phone or online at very flexible times, from 8.30am - 8.30pm (nope, I don't work 12 hours a day though, rest assured!)

 I've worked with several hundreds of people online and by phone, over many years.
 The consistent feedback from my clients is that because it's ultra convenient, it makes therapy and coaching easier to fit into their lives and because they're in their every day environment, this also makes it easier to transfer learning from sessions into everyday life.
 And easier sure is good when it comes to therapy - yes?!